 Developing DRL-based methods for solving DSA problems is a new research direction, motivated by recent developments of DRL in various other fields, and few works have been done in this direction recently.
 We discuss next the very recent studies on this topic which are relevant to the problem considered in this paper.
-In \cite{wangdeep}, the authors have developed a spectrum sensing policy based on DRL for a single user who interacts with an external environment.
+In \cite{wangdeep, wang2018deep}, the authors developed a spectrum sensing policy based on DRL for a single user who interacts with an external environment.
 The multi-user setting considered here, however, is fundamentally different in environment dynamics, network utility, and algorithm design.
 In \cite{challita2017proactive}, the authors studied a non-cooperative spectrum access problem in a different setting, in which multiple agents (i.e., base-stations in their model) compete for channels and aim at predicting the future system state using LSTM layer with REINFORCE algorithm.
-The neural network is trained at each agent.
+The neural network was trained at each agent.
 The problem formulation in \cite{challita2017proactive} is non-cooperative in the sense that each agent aims at maximizing its own utility, while using the predicted state to reach a certain fair equilibrium point.
 Our algorithm and problem setting are fundamentally different.
 First, our algorithm uses LSTM with DQN which is different from the algorithm in \cite{challita2017proactive}.
 Second, in our algorithm, the DQN is trained for all users at a single unit (e.g., cloud), which is more suitable to various cognitive radio networks and Internet of Things (IoT)-based applications, in which cheap SDRs only need to rarely update their DQN weights by communicating with the central unit.